jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/01-Create-The-Network/README.md

 <img width="827" height="454" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/01-Create-The-Network/images/1-obp-2-19.png"/>
 </p>

+If more participants should join the network, you can repeat these set of steps for the new participant.

 <a name="channelCreate"/>

 ## Create a Channel

+We need to join the organizations at the channel level to allow communication between the founder and participants.

+From the founder ('marketplace') console, select the Channels tab.
+Click 'Create a New Channel.'
 <a name="joinPeersChannel"/>

 ## Join Participant Organizations - Peer Nodes to Channel